kubernetes/enhancements/keps/sig-auth/5284-constrained-impersonation/README.md

       Not required until feature graduated to beta.
     - Testing: Are there any tests for failure mode?
 If not, describe why.
 -->
+- Impersonation permission is set but request is disallowed with external authorizer.
+  - Detection: metrics of `authorization success` will show the unauthorized requests
+  - Mitigations: Stop sending the impersonation requests
+  - Diagnostics: APIServer log will show the reason why the request is unauthorized.
+  - Testing: There is no general test for that, user using external authorizer need to test for the specific authorizer.

 ###### What steps should be taken if SLOs are not being met to determine the problem?